 Gaze down on the western end of the Chicago River dyeing from atop the State Street bridge, which is typically lined with folks snapping pictures of the boats pouring out dye below.
 The views are free, but as with any other public, river-adjacent space, you'll have to claim your spot early if you want an unobstructed view.

 A four-hour open bar with bottomless green beer and a specatular overhead view of the Chicago River dyeing?
 That's what the LondonHouse is offering attendees during its early-morning event, which includes two viewing options: the hotel's indoor lounge or its multi-tiered rooftop.
-A ticket to either event will run you $100, but if you want to lock down a table for you and your friends, be prepared to spend almost $1000.
+You'll also have a chance to stock up on complimentary St. Patrick's Day-themed swag and breakfast bites throughout the morning.
+A ticket to either event will run you $125, but if you want to lock down a table for you and your friends, be prepared to spend $1,000.

-The hotel's Grand Ballroom hosts a pricey ($125 for adults, $60 for kids) event complete with a breakfast buffet offering Irish-themed offerings and an open bar.
-In addition to sweeping view of the Chicago River, guest will also be treated to performances from the Shannon Rovers Irish Pipe Band and the Sheila Tully Academy of Irish Dance Group.
+The hotel's Grand Ballroom hosts a pricey ($135 for adults, $65 for kids) event complete with a breakfast buffet offering Irish-themed offerings and an open bar.
+In addition to sweeping views of the Chicago River, guests will also be treated to performances from the Shannon Rovers Irish Pipe Band and the Sheila Tully Academy of Irish Dance Group.
 The events starts bright and early at 8am, but the Irish coffee bar should help you stay awake.